Last Updated: January 6, 2025

 • You can also display Critical Path and Total Slack in the Task Bars (Format / check the Critical Tasks and Slack commands).

-Last, uncheck Automatically add new views, tables, filters, and groups to the global.
+Last, uncheck.
+Automatically add new views, tables, filters, and groups to the global.
 (File / Options / Advanced / Display.)

 Save your Master Project.

-When Finished with the Exercise
+When Finished with the Third Part of Exercise 8

-Last, in the Gantt Chart view of your Master Project, you should have:
+The Gantt Chart view of your Master Project, you should have:

-• The Bridge Critical Path table applied.
+• The Bridge Critical Path table is applied.

 • The background of the Critical Tasks, the Text Styles item, formatted.